iganinja/olagarro/README.md

 ```

 It allows to connect N signals with M slots, disconnect/connect them in run time and manages automatic disconnection when a signal or a slot is destroyed.
-There are C++2003 and C++11 versions available (last one with variadic arguments templates)
+There are C++2003 and C++11 versions available (last one with variadic template arguments)